Audit Committee Charter

-- Be directly responsible for the appointment, compensation and oversight of the Company's independent accountants and has the sole authority to retain or terminate.
+- Be directly responsible for the appointment, retention and oversight of an independent registered public accounting firm to act as the Company’s independent accountants with the sole authority to retain or terminate such firm.
 The independent accountants shall report directly to the Committee.

 - Review and, in its sole discretion, approve in advance the engagement of the independent accountants on an annual basis, including the proposed fees, as well as all audit and non-audit engagements and relationships between the Company and the independent accountants.

-- Pre-approve all auditing and non-auditing services provided to the Company by its independent accountants, to the extent required by applicable law.
+- Pre-approve all auditing and non-auditing services provided to the Company by its independent accountants and, if necessary, any other registered public accounting firm engaged for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for Teradata Corporation or its subsidiaries, to the extent required by applicable law.
 The Committee may delegate the authority to grant pre-approval of auditing or permitted non-audit services to one or more members of the Committee.
 Any pre-approvals granted by such Committee member(s) will be presented to the full Committee at its next regularly scheduled meeting for ratification.

 - Review the annual audit plan of the independent accountants, including the scope of audit activities, and monitor the audits’ progress and results.